Speech Sounds (Articulation)

-Helping children and adults speak clearly and be understood
+Helping children and adults produce sounds clearly to improve speech clarity.

 Speech sound difficulties, also known as articulation or phonological disorders, involve challenges in producing the sounds of language correctly.
-This can mean:
+This can make it harder for others to understand what someone is saying.

 Substituting one sound for another (e.g., saying "wabbit" for "rabbit")